gauravmeee/My_md_Notes/Devlopment/ReactJs_Dev/Tutorial_React (Harry) ✅.md

 You can also access the app from other devices on the same network by using the IP address and port: `http://192.168.0.103:3000/`

-### index.html
+### `index.html`
 let's talk about how React works its magic.
 When you open the app in a browser, you'll see that the source code only shows the `index.html` file, regardless of which page you navigate to.
 This is because React is a single-page application (SPA) framework.

 The JavaScript files in the `src` directory target the `<div id="root">` element in `index.html` and inject dynamic content into it.
-As the user interacts with the app, the JavaScript files update the dynamic content accordingly.
+As the user interacts with the app, the JavaScript files update the dynamic content accordingly. ⭐

-> *Note:* If someone's computer doesn't have JavaScript or has it disabled, they will see the content inside `<noscript>...</noscript>`
+> *Note:* If someone's computer doesn't have JavaScript or has it disabled, they will see the content inside `<noscript>...</noscript>` ❓

-### id="root"
+### `id="root"`

 From where does the content in `<div id="root">...</div>` come from?

 - Close the `public/` directory; all development will be done in `src/`.
 - `App.js` in the `src/` directory is the main app component we will use to develop the React application.

 > *Note:* In a MERN stack application, `index.js` and `App.js` files are commonly written in JSX.
 While the code written is in JSX, the file extension can still be `.js`.
 It's common practice to use the `.js` extension for React components, even though they contain JSX syntax.
-Modern build tools like Babel can handle JSX syntax within `.js` files without any issues.
+Modern build tools like `Babel` can handle JSX syntax within `.js` files without any issues. ⭐

 - `index.js` in `src/` is the entry point of React Application.

 ```jsx
 // index.js
 ...